-Students can apply to the BS in Public Health as early as the fall or spring semester of their sophomore year.
+Students who began their academic careers at GW can apply to the BS in Public Health as early as the fall semester of their sophomore year.
+Transfer students must be admitted to the university and have completed a minimum of 12 credits in residence at GW (one full-time semester) before they will be considered for admission to the BS in Public Health program.
 Students must have a GPA of at least 3.0 to be considered for admission to the program.
-Students accepted into the program matriculate in the semester following admission, upon completion of a minimum of 45 credits in residence in the fall and 60 credits in residence in the spring.
-Transfer students must be admitted and have a minimum of 12 credits in residence at GW before they will be considered for admission to the BS in Public Health program.
+Students accepted into the program matriculate in the semester following admission.

-It is recommended that students receive guidance about the program before submitting an application.
-Students may receive guidance from the Student Advisor, Meaghan Wilson (meaghanwilson@email.gwu.edu).
-Please email the Advisor to schedule an appointment to discuss the program.
+It is strongly recommended that students receive guidance about the program before submitting an application.
+Students may receive guidance from the Academic Advisors at sphundergrad@gwu.edu Please email the Advisors to schedule an appointment to discuss the program and options for degree planning.